 I am not exactly sure about why we do what we do in the face of God’s offer of a better way and life, but one thing I can say confidently is that we belong to a God who loves us jealously.
 His Love is as such that He would always do as the Good Shepherd that He is.
 He will surely go after the one lost sheep until He finds it.
 (Luke 15).

-Sure, at the end, if we may go astray, for most of us it is part of our complete experience, the choice is still ours to make: whether we would respond to God’s Love and come back to the fold or reject Him all together.
+Sure, in the end, if we may go astray, for most of us it is part of our complete experience, the choice is still ours to make: whether we would respond to God’s Love and come back to the fold or reject Him altogether.
 But it is greatly comforting to know that if ever we lost our way we have such a Father who’s determinedly willing to find us and bring us back home.

 So it would be apt to go into the New Year knowing we are enfolded in such an extravagant Love, and may it be our resolution to get acquainted with this Love in a way that renders our going astray unnecessary.